How Do I Copy a Quicken Data File?

 - Open the file you want to copy.
 When you start Quicken, it opens the last file you used (located in the Quicken folder by default).
 To work with a different file in the same folder, choose File menu > Open Quicken File.
 Quicken can also help you find a file in another folder.

 - Choose File menu > File Operations > Copy.

-3. In the Copy the current Quicken file field, accept or change the location and name for the file copy.
+- In the Copy the current Quicken file field, accept or change the location and name for the file copy.
 You can also click the Browse button to change the location the file copy will save to.

 - In the Include Transactions From and To fields, set the dates for transactions you want to copy.
 Quicken inserts the first and last dates used in the current file.
 Change these dates if you want to copy only some transactions from the file.
 You can also uncheck the Include Attachments box to reduce the size of the file copy by removing attachments.

 - If you're not specifying a date range, you should copy all these transactions in most cases.
 When you do this, Quicken summarizes (that is, sums up the amounts of) these transactions for each account.
 Then it uses this total amount as the opening balance of the corresponding account in the new file.

 - If you're specifying a date range, clear this check box to avoid bringing forward unreconciled transactions that will add to the size of your file.

 - Select the Include All Prior Investment Transactions check box to copy investment transactions that occurred outside the specified date range.
 (Optional)